Dekri56/Python_Basics/README.md

 - Dataset Overview:

-Source: Kaggle
+1. Source: Kaggle
-Features: Date, State, Region, Confirmed Cases, Deaths, Recovered
+2. Features: Date, State, Region, Confirmed Cases, Deaths, Recovered

+**Project 3:**
+- News Explorer App

+Explore the latest headlines with ease using our News Explorer App!
+This Python application, built with Tkinter for a user-friendly GUI, provides an enhanced reading experience.
+Users can seamlessly navigate through top news articles and enjoy a clean interface.

+- Features:

+1. Top headlines from the News API.
+2. Read more feature to redirect users to the full news articles.
+3. Responsive and intuitive GUI for an enjoyable user experience.-